-Ruffwear currently offers 6 different dog harnesses for a variety of activities (of course I want them all!!!), and today we’ll be taking a closer look at the Front Range Harness and the Load Up Harness.
+Ruffwear currently offers 6 different dog harnesses for a variety of activities, and today we’ll be taking a closer look at the Ruffwear Front Range Dog Harness and the Load Up Harness.

-For the past year, Missy has been doing all of these activities with the medium size front range harness in orange (as of last year, it was only available in a few colors, orange being one of them – the harnesses JUST became available in many more colors!).
+For the past year, Missy has been doing all of these activities with the medium size front range harness in orange.
+As of last year, it was only available in a few colors, orange being one of them, but the harnesses JUST became available in many more colors!

 - Retails for $39.95

 - Everyday harness

 - Four points of adjustment

 - Padded chest & belly panel for comfortable wear